panopset/src/docs/tutorials/fas21/README.md

 blackjack once in a while, and it never ceases to amaze me how people throw away their money on poor play.
 If you are going to sit down at a blackjack table, at least memorize the basic strategy.
-Fas21 (formerly Panopset Blackjack) helps you do just that.
+Fas21 (formerly Panopset Blackjack) helps you learn the basic strategy, as well as practice counting cards using a variety of strategies, which can be simulated at tens of thousands of hands per second (t key).

 I'm a compulsive degenerate gambler and I wrote fas21 because none of the other blackjack apps had a fast deal feature (irrelevant to this tutorial, but go to